Preventative Maintenance Q&A with Industry Expert, Kevin Coulon

-Give an example on a program that you've implemented in the past that has saved an organization moneym how you've done it and how you saved the money?
+Give an example of a program that you've implemented in the past that has saved an organization money.
+How have you saved money?

-And by doing that, we found out that the tubing used was actually not meant for acids or bases and it will deteriorate very quickly.
-So, what we've done is help them build that into their program and now we provide monthly oversight and they're doing weekly oversight to make sure that the lines are still intact.
+And by doing that, we found out that the tubing used was actually not meant for acids or bases and would deteriorate very quickly under those conditions.
+Now we've built these walk-throughs into their program and provide monthly oversight.
+They're doing weekly oversight to make sure that the lines are still intact.
 They're doing their regular routine maintenance on the tank but we've now implemented a secondary kind of overlay inspection to prevent these emergencies coming through.

 Who should be the person conducting these inspections?

-The inspections at your facility would be based on the person's title and what actually they're doing at that particular time.
-If you're the only person that's running all the facilities and all of the EHS, if you have someone that could help you and take over some of the smaller inspections that you train and oversee them, it should definitely be somebody that's familiar with the equipment and then if you find out that the facility doesn't have someone that's familiar then with some customers, they've looked outside and they've actually hired an environmental company.
+Who does inspections at your facility should be based on the person's title and responsibilities.
+If you're the only person that's running all the facilities and all of the EHS, find someone that could help you and take over some of the smaller inspections by training and oversee them.
+It should be somebody that's familiar with the equipment and then if you find out that the facility doesn't have someone that's familiar, a good option is to look outside your organization and hire an environmental company.

 How often and how should they be maintaining their eye wash and showers?

 That's actually a debate across multiple agencies.
-With ANSI, actually recommend that the eye wash should be flushed weekly similar to the safety shower.
-In some cases, people go through and they're constantly flushing them and it runs out of time and some facilities have actually started doing them monthly.
+With ANSI, it's actually recommend that the eye wash should be flushed weekly similar to the safety shower.
+In some cases, people go through and they're constantly flushing them and some facilities have actually started doing them monthly.
 When you're looking at it, it really comes down to what the water looks like when it comes through.
 The ANSI standard does say weekly but weekly can be very tough to get done.

 If an OSHA auditor was to come through and you had a program that showed that you do inspect them monthly and they come clean each time, you really wouldn't get a hassle.
 However, if you were going through and you weren't inspecting them monthly and an OSHA auditor came through and it came out brown, then you have an issue.

-The other thing that comes into play with eye wash and safety shower inspection and we start to see this a lot with areas of new construction is that the water starts to come through brown when there's a lot of construction in the area.
-So, it really comes down to at least doing them monthly but it is recommended by ANSI to do them weekly.
+The other thing that comes into play with eye wash and safety shower inspection and we see this with a lot of areas that have new construction, is that the water starts to come through brown.
+It really comes down to at least doing them monthly but it is recommended by ANSI to do them weekly.

 Is flushing and inspecting eye wash safety showers the same thing?
 Can we flush weekly and just inspect monthly?

 You could flush weekly and inspect monthly.
-And by inspection, it could be making sure that as the picture I had earlier, you don't have somebody putting a tree in the front of it and making sure that it's clear.
+And by inspection, it could be making sure that you don't have somebody putting a tree in the front of it and making sure that it's clear.
 A good thing to take away with eye wash and safety shower is knowing the dimensions where it should be a 16 inch radius from the center of the safety shower and a 6 inch radius to clearance from the eye wash.

-And what a lot of people start to do is take the yellow and black delineation tape and measure out that 16 inches and put the tape down so they can do an easy monthly inspection and in some cases with the flushing and the inspection, sometimes the plumbers are going around and they're doing the flushing and then maybe EHS is doing the inspections but that is something that if you show that you have a program that you're flushing them weekly and inspecting them monthly that would pass with an honor.
+What a lot of people have started to do is take the yellow and black delineation tape and measure out that 16 inches and put the tape down so they can do an easy monthly inspectio.
+In some cases with the flushing and the inspection, plumbers are going around and they're doing the flushing and then maybe EHS is doing the inspections.

 Does it make sense to have one person issue the inspection and another to actually do the inspection to validate the program?